What is Retrospective?

 As the old saying goes, “To err is human,” no product team is immune to making mistakes.

-Whether it’s some small oversights, misunderstandings, or a product failure, a retrospective is a good place to inspect everything so that when a similar situation arises in the future, a person is prepared to handle it properly.
+When a similar situation arises in the future, a person is prepared to handle it properly.

 The participants are encouraged to bring up any positives or negatives about the product that catches their attention.